 Disclosure: This article may contain affiliate links, meaning we may earn a small commission if readers purchase products through these links.
 As an Amazon Associate, we earn commission from qualifying purchases.

 There are so many choices when it comes to mulching a garden.
 The best organic mulches retain moisture, discourage weeds, and even feed plants.
 There are many kinds of organic mulch, but I’ve found three easy options that work best in my home garden.
-My favourite mulches are now homemade compost, shredded autumn leaves, and mixed composted yard waste.
+Three top organic mulches are:

-Organic Mulch for the Garden
+Organic mulch for the garden

 Most home gardeners use organic mulch rather than synthetic mulch.
 Applying organic mulch imitates the nutrient cycle of plant decomposition that occurs in nature.
 Homegrown mulch is wonderful, but so is other locally-sourced mulch.

-Repurposing surplus plant matter is a great way to use material that would otherwise be treated as waste.
+Repurposing surplus plant matter is a great way to use a material that would otherwise be treated as waste.
 Beyond the practical considerations, mulch should look great against our gardens and our homes.